Pelvic floor Prolapse and urinary incontinence

 - for a pure mid-line defect (a rare pathology) , an anterior mesh repair is preferred.

 - for a lateral defect (a paravaginal defect) without a descent of the uterus.

 - a paravaginal repair (with a laparoscopic Burch) is rarely indicated

 - either a vaginal mesh repair or a promontofixation and subtotal hysterectomy or a vaginal hysterectomy with a risk of 30% recurrences

 An isolated rectocoele - enterocoele :

 - for a low defect only we prefer a vaginal colporaphia posterior and perineal body repair since this generally is sufficient and the most easy surgery.

 - for a larger defect we prefer to start with a laparoscopy and to decide during laparoscopy about the type of surgery. ie

-- either a high McCall procedure with or without a levator plasty.
+- either a high McCall procedure with a levator plasty.
 The advantage is that no mesh is used and that this can be combined with a colporaphia posterior.

 Most frequent are combined defects such as a uterine prolapse with cystocoele and rectocoele.